Passer au contenu

 Renowned, rich and varied training

-The training in digital music offered at the Université de Montréal Faculty of Music is intended not only for people with musical education but also for students in other disciplines seeking to deepen their knowledge as it relates to music technologies.
+The digital music training offered at the Faculty of Music of the Université de Montréal is aimed at people with musical training as well as people from other disciplines who wish to deepen their knowledge related to musical technologies.

-A unique feature is that the training focuses on sound creation and musical creation while at the same time ensuring solid foundations at both the technical and scientific levels.
+A unique feature is to offer training focused on creativity and sound and musical experimentation, while ensuring solid foundations, both technical and scientific.

 On the menu: